wowemulation-dev/warcraft-rs/file-formats/world-data/wow-adt/STATUS.md

 ## Overview

-The `wow-adt` crate provides comprehensive parsing, validation, and manipulation support for World of Warcraft ADT (terrain) files across multiple game versions.
+The `wow-adt` crate provides parsing, validation, and manipulation for World of Warcraft ADT (terrain) files.

 ## Implementation Progress